Micah Chisholm

-Micah Chisholm (born November 19, 2004) is a Canadian soccer player.
+Micah Chisholm (born November 19, 2004) is a Canadian soccer player who plays for Toronto FC II in MLS Next Pro.

 Early life

 In 2022, Chisholm began attending Wilfrid Laurier University, where he played for the men's soccer team.

 Club career

 From 2021 to 2023, he played in League1 Ontario with Unionville Milliken SC.

 In July 2023, he signed with German club Hannover 96 II in the Regionalliga Nord.
 He had previously trialed with the club earlier in the year.
 He made his professional debut against TSV Havelse on August 19, 2023.

 In March 2025, he signed with Toronto FC II in MLS Next Pro.
 He made his debut on April 10, 2025 against Inter Miami CF II.
 He scored his first professional goal on June 12, 2025, in a 2-0 victory against Inter Miami CF II.
+In February 2026, he re-signed with the club for the 2026 season.
+In May 2026, he signed a short-term loan with the Toronto FC first team.
+He made his Major League Soccer debut on May 2, 2026, in a substitute appearance against the San Jose Earthquakes.